Larry Bucshon: Climate change

 During a September 17, 2014, hearing of the Committee on Science, Space and Technology, Bucshon was questioning John Holdren, Director of the White House Office of Science and Technology Policy.
 When Holdren encouraged Bucshon to read the scientific literature on global warming, Bucshon replied, "Of all the climatologists whose careers depend on the climate changing to keep themselves publishing articles -- yes, I could read that, but I don't believe it."

-Cannabis
+Israel

-Bucshon has a "D" rating from NORML for his voting history on cannabis-related causes.
-He opposes veterans having access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.
+Bucshon voted to provide Israel with support following 2023 Hamas attack on Israel.